sqyu/Wechat/README.md

 This is an auto-response bot I wrote for the Chinese mobile messaging app WeChat (微信).

-This command-line program supports the following modes:
+This command-line program interactively supports the following modes:

   1. automated chatting